 The remote Southern Maryland town that in 1950 was known for its trailer homes is amazingly enough now becoming a bedroom community for the Washington, D.C. area.

-Along with the expansion of residential areas have come the construction of four major shopping centers in the Lexington Park area, that now includes California.
+Along with the expansion of residential areas have come the construction of four major shopping centers in the Lexington Park area, which now includes California.

 The Naval Air Station has expanded with all manner of testing of aircraft and weaponry systems.
 The Naval air patrol of the mid-Atlantic region remains a station purpose and the Test Pilot School is a major tenant on the base.
 Other groups such as the Naval Air Logistics Command and the Naval Mess School bring great diversity to this area.

-The first really fine apartment complex in town was built in the 60’s.
-Queen Anne Apartments by Harry Waller and since then numerous projects have gone up that cater to the decidedly upperwardly mobile middle class that holds down the military, civil service and contractor jobs.
+The first really fine apartment complex in town was built in the ’60s.
+Queen Anne Apartments by Harry Waller and since then numerous projects have gone up that cater to the decidedly upwardly mobile middle class that holds down the military, civil service, and contractor jobs.

 The first shopkeeper of Lexington Park was Hiram Millison.
 He was booted off the base as the navy rushed to construct the Naval Air Station when World War II broke out.
 Millison ran a general store in the community of Pearson and while he may have been out of a store he was not out of foresight.
 He acquired the land located at the main gate.

 Hiram Millison worked day and night alongside his workmen to construct a restaurant, bus station, and eventually, shops that would have a grocery, drug store, and countless services that catered to the needs first of the workmen constructing the base and then the military personnel that staffed it.